 - Be a good listener.
-Sometimes, all a patient needs is someone to simply listen to them. - Be comfortable with the patient's silence.
+Sometimes, all a patient needs is someone to simply listen to him or her. - Be comfortable with the patient's silence.
 Silence gives space for the patient to think deeply without interruption.
-This may help them express their thoughts and feelings more easily. - Never underestimate the power of a warm and loving touch.
+This may help the patient express their thoughts and feelings more easily. - Never underestimate the power of a warm and loving touch.
 A touch may communicate more than words can say. - Talk to the patient about topics other than cancer.
 This can help a patient feel more normal and make cancer seem less overwhelming. - At times, patients may find it hard to feel positive.
 Sadness, anger and fear are normal emotional reactions to cancer.
-You can encourage your loved one to share how they're feeling, even if it seems negative. - Instead of saying, "Let me know if you need help," be specific with the help you can offer.
+You can encourage your loved one to share how he or she is feeling, even if it seems negative. - Instead of saying, "Let me know if you need help," be specific with the help you can offer.
 Patients may not know how to ask for help or what help is available for them.
 Being specific with the help you can give sends a message that you are interested and genuine with your offer.
-Some suggestions for helping may include cooking a meal, picking up some groceries, giving a ride to and/or from appointments, helping with household chores or caring for their child(ren). - Keep visiting and stay in touch.
+Some suggestions for helping may include cooking a meal, picking up some groceries, giving a ride to and/or from appointments, helping with household chores or caring for the patient's child(ren). - Keep visiting, and stay in touch.
 People with cancer can feel very lonely and isolated.
 Just being there can be comforting and reassuring.